Advocacy & Welfare

 What is special consideration?

-If unforeseen or unavoidable circumstances negatively impact your academic performance in a trimester, you can apply for up to an additional 3% of marks to be applied to your final grade.
-You have five days to submit your application after your last exam or assessment for the trimester.
+If unforeseen or unavoidable circumstances negatively impact your academic performance in an assessment, you can apply for an additional 3% of marks to be applied to your final grade.

 How Advocacy & Welfare can help?